-On a couple of occasions, I have had customers looking for 11.25-28 tyres for their tractors, writes TTD owner Graeme Kirk.
-The first time this happened, we tried an 11.2-28 and a 12.4-28, but the customer always reported that while the tyres fitted the tractor was too low at the back and didn't look right at all.
+On a couple of occasions, we have had customers looking for 11.25-28 tyres for their tractors.
+The first time this happened, we tried an 11.2-28 and a 12.4-28, but the customer always reported that while the tyres fitted, the tractor was too low at the back and did not look right at all.

 "After rubber tyres on tractors became more accepted, it was discovered that wider rims contributed to better tyre performance," he wrote.
 "The wider rims actually made the tyre wider because the beads were no longer pulling the tyre together.
 Tyres labeled “11.25” were 13 inches across at the shoulders.
 The tread was allowed to flatten out some and the tyres became more efficient.

-"As recommended rim width increased, tyre numbers followed – but tires remained the same.
+"As recommended rim width increased, tyre numbers followed – but tyres remained the same.
 The industry resized tyre numbers to reflect the new recommended rim width.
-As an example, let’s use the 11.25-24 tyre, as used on the early with eight-inch-wide wheels.
+As an example, let us use the 11.25-24 tyre, as used on the early tractors with eight-inch-wide wheels.
 This became the 13-24 when used on a 12-inch-wide rim.

 So, if you have an old 11.25-24 tyre, you need to replace it with a 14.9-24 to get the same overall diameter on your axle.
 Clearly this falls outside the usual recommended fitment for modern tyres – and as such you do it at your own risk – but it does give the tractor the correct, authentic look.

 The complete article can be found at: www.farmcollector.com/tractors/getting-around-to-tires

 Our crossply drive tyres can be found HERE